sofmeright/VirtualDisplayDriver_Wizard/README.md

 <img src="https://github.com/sofmeright/IDDSampleDriver_Wizard/blob/main/PPIT-IddSample_Wiz-SS_Sunshine_Integration.png" width="300" />

-> Ooops I thought it was good to go, looks like sunshine needs spaces between percent signs.
-I will be rebuilding my resolution add command.
-Otherwise there is a .bat integration file I got working temporarily while trying to determine why it works in CLI but not in Sunshine...
+> For some strange reason its possible to execute this with a .bat but not directly from Sunshine and it is not a syntax issue, I tried changing the syntax to have spaces between width,hight,hz.
+Other stuff.
 > Make sure to check the config.elevated option, admin is needed for Driver Reloading, the tool will not run w/o elevation.
-> Setup Reso_Adds then a Driv_Relo command, then afterwards run qres to set the resolution and all your clients will automatically add any resolution that they request.
+> Point the sunshine command to the SunshineIntegration.bat, then afterwards run qres to set the resolution and all your clients will automatically add any resolution that they request.
 There are FOSS HDR togglers available afaik as well.
+> cmd /C SunshineIntegration.bat %SUNSHINE_CLIENT_WIDTH% %SUNSHINE_CLIENT_HEIGHT% %SUNSHINE_CLIENT_FPS%

 ### Current Issues / Workarounds:
 - AFAIK I haven't closed the issue that it requires reload of GUI to show new backups in the dropdown if another selection is made after Saving them.